 What is the Edo era?

-It can be said that the era also created Japanese Identity.
+Indeed.
+The era also created Japanese Identity.

 Why did Edo become unique?

-Because the peaceful and settled era came after a brutal time, before the Edo era started, Japan experienced a prolonged war lasting for 140 years (from 1467 to 1615 AC).
-It is called the Sengoku era (Civil War era).
-So many generals fought for protection or conquest throughout the country.
+Because the peaceful and settled era came after a brutal time, before the Edo era was born, Japan experienced a prolonged war lasting 140 years (from 1467 to 1615 AD).

 Yay!
 The war is finally over!!